Skip to main content

 terraform init

-11. Check that the configuration files have been compiled without errors:
+11. Verify that the configuration files are syntactically correct:

 terraform validate